willnotwish/pi-pico-experiments/docs/leds.md

 I think it's fair to say that the LED has a forward voltage drop of 3.1V with a current of 20mA.

 This would explain why - in the scope trace above - the signal is switching between +/-3V.
+It is important that the supply voltage does not exceed 3.1V.

+To drive 50 LEDs at 20mA each requires the PSU to be capable of supplying 1A.

+#### Driver spec

+H bridge switching at 4kHz, fed from 3V supply.
+Max current capacity is 1A.

+To dim, alter the pulse width.
+It may be possible to use standard PWM to vary the duty cycle, like this: